What Planets Are Visible Tonight? July 2026 Sky Guide

 Neptune: optical aid required

 Neptune is also in the morning sky, but it is too faint to see with the naked eye.
-You’ll need binoculars or a telescope, a dark sky, and an accurate sky map.
+You’ll need binoculars or a telescope, a dark sky, and a stargazing app to know where to point your optics.

 What is the bright star in the west after sunset?